pinskylab/kelpEVOL_fq_gz_processing/README.md

 #sbatch Multi_FASTQC.sh "<indir>" "<mqc report name>" "<file extension to qc>"
 #do not use trailing / in paths.
 Example:
 sbatch /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/Multi_FASTQC.sh "fq_raw" "fqc_raw_report"  "fq.gz"

+# check to be sure the job is running
+watch squeue -u <YOURUSERNAME>
 ```

 You can use the command `squeue -u <YourUserName>` to make sure that your job is running on a compute node